Season 3 Overview

 • Production and Setting

 As for production, it was likely filmed between late January and early February 1987, after Parents’ Day.
-Curiously, it was written by another “highwayman”—although in this case it’s a “highwaywoman,” one of the few in the series.
+It was written by another highwayman—although in this case it’s a “highwaywoman,” one of the few in the series.
 As with many of the other highwaymen, she remains somewhat of a mystery: apparently, this show is the only credit she has in her entire career.
 More than ten years later she came back as a producer on a couple of television shows, and then disappeared from the industry again.
 And there’s very little information available now.
 At least it explains why this episode feels weird.

 Anyway, as for the setting, it was filmed in Los Angeles in both new and familiar place.
 For example, the beach where Gene’s daughter stares at the ocean is not a new one.